globalavocado/spatialaddressbook/README.md

 - clicking on an address point writes all attached properties to the console

 #### to do
+- use ES6
-- a ReactJS frontend to display retrieved properties onto the page rather than console logging them
+- build a ReactJS frontend to display retrieved properties onto the page rather than console logging them
 - ability to add address points to the database through the web page
 - ability to edit address points that are in the database
 - ability to delete address points from the database via the web page